atimmeny27/JARVIS-Assistant/README.md

 docker run -d --name jarvis-container -p 2006:80 --restart always JARVIS-Assistant
 ```
 2. Launch via localhost:2006 or whatever port you choose, thats it.

+3. Using a pi 4 or newer with any persistent docker alternatives via ssh is what I have changed to and currently use.